MazdaX/nf-cage/README.md

 # Installation

-Install the lastest NextFlow engine on your system following the instructions available at https://www.nextflow.io/<br>
+Install the latest NextFlow engine on your system following the instructions available at https://www.nextflow.io/<br>
-After a succesful install you should be able to query the following without any errors:
+After a successful install you should be able to query the following without any errors:

 ```
 ~/nf-cage$ nextflow info